 General patient rights are set out in the Law of Obligations Act.
-According to this, a health service is provided under contract concluded between the health service provider and the patient.
-Health care service provided must meet a minimum level of general medical service at the time the services are provided and the services shall be provided with the care which can normally be expected of providers of health care services.
-If necessary, a health care provider must refer the patient to a medical specialist or involve a medical specialist in the treatment of the patient.
+According to this, a health care service is provided under a contract signed between a health care provider and a patient.
+Health care services shall at the very least conform to the general level of medical science at the time the services are provided and the services shall be provided with the care which can normally be expected of providers of health care services.
+If necessary, a health care provider shall refer a patient to a medical specialist or involve a medical specialist in the treatment of the patient.

 A patient shall inform a health care provider of all circumstances which, according to his or her best understanding, are necessary for the provision of health care services and shall provide any assistance which the health care providers requires.
 A patient may be examined and health care services may be provided to him or her only with his or her consent.
-A patient may withdraw his or her consent within a reasonable period of time after granting consent.
-At the request of a provider of health care services, such consent or an application to withdraw such consent shall be in a format which can be reproduced in writing.
+A patient has the right to withdraw his or her consent within a reasonable period of time after granting it.
+At the request of a health care provider, such consent or an application to withdraw such consent shall be in a format which can be reproduced in writing.

-1) shall inform the patient of the results of examination of the patient, the state of his or her health, any possible illnesses and the development thereof, the nature and purpose of the health care services provided, the risks and consequences associated with the provision of such health care services and of other available and necessary health care services.
+1) must inform the patient of the results of examination of the patient, the state of his or her health, any possible illnesses and the development thereof, the nature and purpose of the health care services provided, the risks and consequences associated with the provision of such health care services and of other available and necessary health care services.
 At the request of the patient, the provider of health care services shall submit the specified information in a format which can be reproduced in writing;

-2) as a rule, shall not promise that a patient will recover or that an operation will be successful;
+2) as a rule, shall not promise that a patient will recover or that an operation will be successful.

-3) shall maintain the confidentiality of information regarding the identity of patients and their state of health which has become known to them in the course of providing health care services or performing their official duties;
+3) must maintain the confidentiality of information regarding the identity of patients and their state of health which has become known to them in the course of providing health care services or performing their official duties;

-Patient portal can be accessed here.
+The patient portal can be accessed here.

 According to the Health Services Organisation Act, every person in the territory of the Republic of Estonia has the right to receive emergency care, which the health care professionals are required to provide within the limits of their competence and with the means available.
-Emergency care is provided on outpatient basis (by the emergency medical care) and in specialized care by departments of emergency medicine (visitation fee up to 5 EUR).
-Family physicians also provide emergency care to persons who live or are temporarily staying in their service area, but are not registered in the practice list of family physician.
+Emergency care is provided on outpatient basis (by the emergency medical care) and in specialized care by departments of emergency medicine (visit fee up to 5 EUR).
+Family physicians also provide emergency care to persons who live or are temporarily staying in their service area, but are not registered in the family physician practice list.